 Now that I have discussed the rod, reel, and lines I use its time to talk about the plugs I use.
 There are lots of plug variables depending on where and what time of the year you fish for steelhead, but for the sake of keeping it local, I will talk about what I use on the Sacramento River from Redding to Red Bluff when plug fishing.
 I have used several types and sizes of plugs on the Sac River and have found the Yakima Bait Co.
 3.0 Mag Lip plug to be the most effective and best suited for the flows during the steelhead season.
 Mag Lip plugs have a very good diving range and can be fished in 3'-12' of water on the Sac without any modifications.
 These plugs are a perfect fit because most of the best steelhead fishing on the Sac can be found in 4'-10' of water.
-The Mag Lip plugs are typically ready to fish and don't usually require tuning.
+The Mag Lip plugs are typically ready to fish right out of the package and don't usually require tuning.
 Always check your plugs at the side of the boat to make sure they are diving and swimming straight.
 Fishing a plug that is not running properly will result in no fish hooked!
 If you have any doubt, pull your plug upstream.
 If it swims to the side or surfaces when you pull against the current, it needs to be tuned before fishing it.
 Tuning can be accomplished by very slightly bending the eye on the bill of the plug in the opposite direction the plug is swimming.
 Once your plug is diving straight, you are ready to put it out in front of some fish.
 I always add scent to my plugs before fishing them and it does make a difference.
-I will apply a liberal amount of Pro-Cure Super Sauce or gel scent every time I reel in to check my plugs for debris.
+I will apply a generous amount of Pautzke Bait Co.
+Liquid Krill scent every time I reel in to check my plugs for debris.
 One small secret I don't often talk about is the addition of a small piece of crawdad meat to my plug.
+I have found that soaking the crawdad meat in Pautzke Nectar overnight gets me more bites than when I run it plain.
 I wrap the meat onto the plug using stretchy thread.
 Steelhead go nuts for these plugs wrapped with crawdad meat and the strikes you'll get are vicious.
 One word of caution is to not add a very big piece of meat to the 3.0's because they won't run straight if the meat is not precisely centered under the belly hook of the plug.
+I use a very small piece of crawdad, especially of they have been soaked in the Pautzke Nectar because the meat will be loaded with scent.
 Once your plugs are running straight and you have spiced them up, its time to put them out behind the boat.

 The final consideration for a successful effort while pulling plugs for steelhead is boat handling.
 You can't catch steelhead with plugs if you can't control your boat.
 You absolutely must be able to keep you boat tracking straight and managing your downstream presentation.
-Plug presentation is most effective when you slowly put these plugs in front of fish and evade their space.
+Plug presentation is most effective when you slowly put these plugs in front of fish and invade their space.
 If you sit in one spot and move all over the place, you're not likely to get these fish to react to your presentation.
 If you allow your boat to drop downstream too fast, the steelhead will likely move to the side and watch the plug swim by.
 Find the area you wish to fish, set your downstream line and stay on track.
+Some sections of the river, such as wide, flat bottom drifts, or wide tail outs will need to be worked over to cover all of the bottom area that will hold steelhead.
+In those situations, slowly back trolling down stream and moving from side to side (sweeping) can be very effective.
 I look to the shoreline as a reference to manage how fast I allow the boat to slip downstream.
 A good friend and mentor, Ron Rogers, taught me that many years ago and its served me well since.